hoopsurfer/pdx/README.md

 sudo rpi-eeprom-update -a
 ```

 Once your system is updated, you can immediately install the pdx code so the moment you get the hardwire setup it will work correctly.
 To install the pdx code download [pdx-base.deb](https://github.com/hoopsurfer/pdx), however if you wish to wait until you are booting from your SSD the instructions will remind you to do that as well.
+Once you have pdx setup, you should be able to `reboot`, `shutdown`, or better `systemctl reboot` and `systemctl poweroff` which are the most correct way to actually reboot or power off a systemd-based OS.
+If you do try this out try looing at `journalctl | grep pdx` to get a better idea of what is happening with the pdx power management code.

+Speaking of journals and the journalctl command, there is a very useful feature of this subsystem that enables looking at old boot logs which can be especially helpful.
+I would suggest at this point you enable that feature with `sudo nano /etc/systemd/journald.conf` and uncomment the storage configuration line in `[Journal]` so it says `Storage=persistent` which allows you to look at previous logs.
+Once you have rebooted, for example to look at the log from the previous boot use `journalctl -b -1` to look at any messages.

 Once your SD card is ready to go, power off your Pi4 and disconnect power so you can install all the required hardware.